xen0n/shengloong/README.md

 ## Usage

-**昇龍** can be used to migrate LoongArch sysroots from *any little-endian architecture*, not just limited to native operation.
+**昇龍** can be used to migrate LoongArch sysroots from *any architecture*, not just limited to native operation.
 As atomic replacing of files is not yet implemented, currently you have to reboot into another system for migrating your existing sysroot.
 (This is planned for the next minor version.)

 **Warning**.
 This program has no warranty, like almost every free software.